 There’s almost a sense of not your mother’s feminism because it has shifted and changed so much.
 This is what I love about the shifts that we’re seeing into value-based marketing, where it’s becoming more and more important, especially for younger Gen Xers and Millennials to purchase and work with and work for companies that align with their values.
 I know this is true of myself and a lot of my friends.

-It’s been interesting to watch has been in the online business industry since 2015, it’s been interesting to watch the switch from what I call Bro-Marketing, which is much that patriarchal in your face.
-Here are all the capitalist’s things you can buy with these gobs of money that you’re going to make on the internet, into this overall arching message of like, “Walking your talk.”
+It’s been interesting to watch having been in the online business industry since 2015, it’s been interesting to watch the switch from what I call Bro-Marketing, which is much that patriarchal in your face, here are all the capitalist things you can buy with these gobs of money that you’re going to make on the internet, into this overall arching message of like, “walking your talk.”
 Showing up unapologetically as yourself and speaking to those themes of inclusiveness and lifting up black business owners and other business owners of color and being more inclusive in the online space.

 We have such a long way to go for this still, but watching the change even over the few years has been positive to me.
 It feels like we’re slowly inching our way in the right direction.
 I almost wonder if there is anything that we could do to help that process along.
 In this leadership space, is there something that we can do individually or as a collective to help this process along to move the needle in the right direction?